SadiaHossain21/Retail-Data-Cleaning-SQL-Analysis/README.md

 ## Sample Business Questions Answered

-- What products generate the highest revenue?
+-  **Which products generate the highest revenue?**
+  → Identified top 10 products using revenue aggregation (`SUM(revenue)`)

-- Which countries have the most transactions?
+-  **Which countries have the most transactions and revenue?**
-- Are there customers that generate most of the business?
+  → Analyzed `COUNT(DISTINCT InvoiceNo)` and `SUM(revenue)` grouped by `Country`

+-  **Who are the most valuable customers?**
+  → Calculated Customer Lifetime Value and top 3 customers by country (window function)

-- What percentage of orders are canceled?
+-  **What percentage of orders are canceled?**
+  → Used flags on `InvoiceNo` and calculated cancellation rates by country

+-  **Which products are most frequently returned?**
+  → Queried canceled transactions grouped by `Description`

+-  **Are there seasonal or monthly sales trends?**
+  → Grouped by `yearmonth` to assess revenue trends over time

+-  **What is the average order value and how do orders segment by spend?**
+  → Derived using subqueries and case conditions for "High Value" vs "Regular"

+-  **When are customers most active during the day?**
+  → Extracted order timestamps to identify peak purchase hours

+-  **How many customers are repeat buyers?**
+  → Classified customers as “Repeat” or “One-Time” using invoice counts

 ---